judy-D/Super-plan-project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Dasboard to plan a project with login and live notification using ReactJS and Firebase.

 ## Available Scripts